eli099/Snake-Game/README.md

 ![Elements screenshot](Elements.png)

 I used `document.querySelector` to create variables from the HTML elements.
-This was so that I could later access or manipulate them with Javascript and the DOM.
+This was so that I could later access or manipulate them through the DOM using Javascript.
 I started of initially with just the variables for the `grid`, the grid `width`, the `cellCount` and an empty `cells` array that represents the grid that I could later iterate through.

 ### The Grid